Sainte-Dorothée station

-Sainte-Dorothée was a commuter rail station operated by the Réseau de transport métropolitain (RTM) in Laval, Quebec, Canada.
+Sainte-Dorothée ([sɛ̃tdɔʁɔte]) is a Réseau express métropolitain (REM) station in Laval, Quebec, Canada that opened on 17 November 2025.

-It is a future Réseau express métropolitain station.
+The station opened in 1995, following the modernization of the Deux-Montagnes commuter rail line, part of the Exo network.
+It closed in May 2020, as part of the conversion of the line to become part of the REM.

 Origin of name

 Sainte-Dorothée takes its name from the Sainte-Dorothée district of Laval, Quebec.

 Between 1993 and 1995, prior to the modernization of the Deux-Montagnes Line, there were three stations served now by Sainte-Dorothée, from north to south: Laval-sur-le-Lac, Laval-Links, and Sainte-Dorothée.
-There were plans to amalgamate Île-Bigras into this station as well, but plans were shelved after an outcry from residents of Île-Bigras.
+There were also plans to amalgamate Île-Bigras into this station as well, but plans were shelved after an outcry from residents of Île-Bigras.

 Location

 The station is located at 1411 chemin du Bord-de-l'Eau at rue Gobeil, in Laval.
 It is easily accessible from Autoroute 440 which, west of Autoroute 13, becomes Avenue des Bois.

-Future projects

-Upon completion of the Réseau express métropolitain, this station is expected to be upgraded to rapid transit standards and integrated into the new network.